Feste

 Why does Feste sing two songs of such different tone?

 The contrast is one of the play's most-discussed structural choices.
-"O mistress mine" in 2.3 is the carpe-diem song — present mirth and present laughter, youth's a stuff will not endure, kiss me now while in your prime.
-"Come away, come away, death" in 2.4 is the most concentrated piece of romantic despair in any of the comedies — slain by a fair cruel maid, a shroud of white stuck all with yew, not a friend to greet the corpse.
+"O mistress mine" in A2S3 is the carpe-diem song – present mirth and present laughter, youth's a stuff will not endure, kiss me now while in your prime.
+"Come away, come away, death" in A2S4 is the most concentrated piece of romantic despair in any of the comedies – slain by a fair cruel maid, a shroud of white stuck all with yew, not a friend to greet the corpse.
 Two songs, the same singer, the same evening of stage-time.
 Several explanations operate together.
 Mechanically, Feste sings each song for a different audience: "O mistress mine" for Sir Toby, Sir Andrew, and the drinking-scene; "Come away, death" for Orsino, who has specifically requested an old song "silly sooth" that "dallies with the innocence of love."
-The licensed fool, as Viola's 3.1 soliloquy notes, "must observe their mood on whom he jests" — Feste is performing for each audience the song that fits the mood, and his range is the demonstration of his professional skill.
+The licensed fool, as Viola's A3S1 soliloquy notes, "must observe their mood on whom he jests" – Feste is performing for each audience the song that fits the mood, and his range is the demonstration of his professional skill.
 Thematically, the two songs offer the play's two views of love side by side.
 "O mistress mine" is the comedy's view: love arrives, journeys end in lovers meeting, youth is brief but real.
 "Come away, death" is the tragedy's view: love is the agent of romantic devastation, the lover dies of the beloved's cruelty, the corpse is unmourned.
 Both views are present in the world the play depicts.
-Hazlitt's reading captures the implication exactly: a writer who could produce "Come away, death" was not "only fitted for comedy."
-Shakespeare's genius for tragedy and his genius for comedy are, the songs argue, the same genius operating at different tempos.
+William Hazlitt's 1817 Characters of Shakespeare's Plays reads "Come away, death" as evidence that Shakespeare's genius was "not only fitted for comedy."
+His gift for tragedy and his gift for comedy are, the two songs argue, the same gift operating at different tempos.

 Is Feste cruel to Malvolio in the dark room?